PIPELINE

 Phase 1b dose escalation study ongoing

-BET: Bromodomain and Extra-Terminal motif; ESMO: European Society of Medical Oncology Congress; mIDH1: mutant isocitrate dehydrogenase 1; ROS1: c-ros oncogene 1; 1.
-Taletrectinib has been granted Orphan Drug Designation from the U.S. FDA for the treatment of patients with ROS1-positive NSCLC and other NSCLC indications, and Breakthrough Therapy Designations by both the U.S. FDA and China’s NMPA for the treatment of patients with advanced or metastatic ROS1-positive NSCLC; worldwide development and commercial rights in-licensed from Daiichi Sankyo; rights to taletrectinib have been out-licensed in China and Japan.
+BET: Bromodomain and Extra-Terminal motif; ESMO: European Society of Medical Oncology Congress; mIDH1: mutant isocitrate dehydrogenase 1; NSCLC: Non-small cell lung cancer; PDUFA: Prescription Drug User Fee Act; ROS1+: c-ros oncogene 1-positive; 1.
+Taletrectinib has been granted Orphan Drug Designation from the U.S. FDA for the treatment of patients with ROS1+ NSCLC and other NSCLC indications, and Breakthrough Therapy Designations by both the U.S. FDA and China’s NMPA for the treatment of patients with locally advanced or metastatic ROS1+ NSCLC; worldwide development and commercial rights in-licensed from Daiichi Sankyo; rights to taletrectinib have been out-licensed in China and Japan.
 2. Worldwide development and commercial rights in-licensed from Daiichi Sankyo, excluding Japan where Daiichi Sankyo retains development and commercial rights.
 3. Includes patients with advanced solid tumors who previously received and progressed on or after treatment with Enhertu® and/or Trodelvy® per approved U.S. FDA labeling, human epidermal growth factor receptor 2-negative (HER2-) metastatic breast cancer, metastatic castration-resistant prostate cancer (mCRPC), advanced pancreatic cancer, and platinum-resistant ovarian cancer.
 4. Nuvation Bio has decided not to initiate a Phase 2 study of NUV-868 as a monotherapy or in combination with olaparib or enzalutamide in the advanced solid tumor indications that were part of the Phase 1 and Phase 1b study designs.
 The Company is evaluating next steps for the NUV-868 program, including further development in combination with approved products for indications in which BD2-selective BET inhibitors may improve outcomes for patients.
-5. Based on results of the TRUST-I clinical study, under priority review for the treatment of adult patients with locally advanced or metastatic ROS1-positive NSCLC who either have or have not previously been treated with ROS1 tyrosine kinase inhibitors (TKIs).
+5. Based on results of the TRUST-I clinical study, China’s NMPA approved taletrectinib for the treatment of adult patients with locally advanced or metastatic ROS1+ NSCLC who have or have not previously been treated with ROS1 TKIs.

 ROS1

-Taletrectinib is an oral, potent, central nervous system-active, selective, next-generation ROS1 inhibitor specifically designed for the treatment of patients with ROS1-positive non-small cell lung cancer (NSCLC).
+Taletrectinib is an oral, potent, central nervous system-active, selective, next-generation ROS1 inhibitor specifically designed for the treatment of patients with ROS1-positive (ROS1+) non-small cell lung cancer (NSCLC).
+In December 2024, the U.S. FDA accepted for priority review the NDA for taletrectinib for the treatment of advanced ROS1-positive NSCLC (PDUFA goal date of June 23, 2025).

 Each year, more than one million people globally are diagnosed with NSCLC, the most common form of lung cancer.
 It is estimated that approximately 2% of people with NSCLC have ROS1+ disease.
 Up to 35% of people newly diagnosed with metastatic ROS1+ NSCLC have tumors that spread to their brain, increasing up to 55% for those whose cancer has progressed following initial treatment.
 Despite recent progress for people with ROS1+ NSCLC, there remains a need for more effective and tolerable treatment options.